dabralhd/experimental/notes/1index.md

 ### Dhananjay PRG-REG-UNI Access
 approved by Giovanni ZICHELLA, approval is still  with Maurizio Di-benedetto - monday
 ### Dhananjay project-api testing
+Token access problem -> Mridu says it is token expired Admin access required to update secrets -> Daniele has admin setttings **refresh token to be updated by someone having admin rights -> Daniele ** ** ask Daniele for admin privileges on vepuscci-test repository **
 ### Dhananjay job control api testing
+Mridu -> It should be possible to test job-control api directly using api.http, mridu to check token aspects!

+conversion of datalogs: 2 jobs, are templates
+- csv conversion jobs
+- HS data logger conversion jobs using simple python scripts -> **Mridu to request Alberto to use existing templates.**

 ## Feedback for techweek 2025 work
 email sent to Chander